guenchi/Catapult/README.md

 ***install Catapult***

-Catapult dependence Igropyr, but Raven can automately install it if
+Catapult dependence Igropyr, but you dont't have to install it before

+Catapult, because Raven can automately install it

 `$ raven install catapult`

-but **Igropyr dependence libuv, make sure you have installed it before all.**
+but Igropyr dependence libuv, make sure you have installed it before all.

 ***use Catapult***